fixstars/opencl-book/docs/src/opencl-book/advanced-opencl/opencl-programming-practice.md

 }
 ```

 The only difference from **List 5.26** is that the data to process is increased by a factor of 4, and that the data length parameter is hard coded.
-In addition, the kernel code that gets read is changed to moving\_average\_vec4.cl (line 66), and the kernel name is changed to moving\_average\_vec4 (line 78).&#x20;
+In addition, the kernel code that gets read is changed to moving\_average\_vec4.cl (line 66), and the kernel name is changed to moving\_average\_vec4 (line 78).

 We will now change the program to allow processing of more than 4 stocks, as in the data in **List 5.27**.
 For simplicity, we will assume the number of stocks to process is a multiple of 4.
-We could just call the kernel on **List 5.29** and vector-ize the input data on the host side, but we will instead allow the kernel to take care of this.&#x20;
+We could just call the kernel on **List 5.29** and vector-ize the input data on the host side, but we will instead allow the kernel to take care of this.

 Since we will be processing 4 stocks at a time, the kernel code will just have to loop the computation so that more than 4 stocks can be computed within the kernel.
 The kernel will take in a parameter "name\_num", which is the number of stocks to process.
-This will be used to calculate the number of loops required to process all stocks.&#x20;
+This will be used to calculate the number of loops required to process all stocks.

-The new kernel code is shown in **List 5.31** below.&#x20;
+The new kernel code is shown in **List 5.31** below.

-**List 5.31: Moving average kernel of (multiple of 4) stocks (moving\_average\_many.cl)**&#x20;
+**List 5.31: Moving average kernel of (multiple of 4) stocks (moving\_average\_many.cl)**

 ```
 __kernel void moving_average_many(__global int4 *values,